Statement of Faith Emmanuel Baptist Church

 You can know if you are forgiven and have eternal life (1 John 5:12-13).

-If you are unsure and concerned of where you will spend eternity click here.
+If you are unsure and concerned about where you will spend eternity click here.

 Heaven: Heaven is the eternal home of those who have been redeemed by the blood sacrifice of Jesus Christ, the born again or saved.